Apple chief pushes for US privacy law to stop 'weaponizing' data | AFP - This kiji is

 Users should also have the right to know what data are being collected and what for, and get to decide what collection is legitimate, and which is not.

-He applauded European Union work on the protection of privacy, especially its General Data Protection Regulation (GDPR).
+He applauded European Union work on the protection of privacy, especially its General Data Protection Regulation (GDPR) that took effect in May.

 "We should celebrate the transformative work of the European institutions tasked with the successful implementation of the GDPR," he said.